A quantum algorithm for modular flow: Conclusions

 In preparing this work, we believe that a third application, computing the modular commutator of a tripartite state as discussed in \cite{kim_modular_2022}, should be possible with our modular flow procedure.
 However, completing this argument rigorously seems to require a continuity bound on the modular commutator, which we have thus far been unable to prove.

-We also remark on some caveats for application of modular flow to the Jafferis-Lamprou proposal.
 First, exploring holographic quantum systems with the modular flow in the lab may require a large system size around $O(100)$ fermions (as per estimates from \cite{jafferis_traversable_2022}) and high connectivity between the qubits in order to probe non-trivial bulk physics.
 As of time of writing, this will require further advancements in experimental implementation to achieve.

 Second, the modular flow proposal of Jafferis and Lamprou was developed in the context of a highly symmetric spacetime like the AdS Schwarzschild black hole and for a small code subspace (in the langauge of holographic error correction), and therefore may not generalize readily to other spacetimes of more physical interest. \footnote{We thank Netta Engelhardt and Lisa Yang for pointing this out.} Nevertheless, our protocol shows that for this restricted class of states, one can at least in principle efficiently test properties relating to observers in these highly symmetric spacetimes.